RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-09/improving-smart-filters.md

 ## **Summary**

-You now know how _end-users_ can define custom reports using Interactive Reports, and you can easily improve form pages.
+You now know how to create smart filters and customize them for the Interactive Reports.

 ## **Acknowledgements**

- - **Author/Contributors** -  Salim Hlayel, Principal Product Manager
+ - **Author/Contributors** -  Roopesh Thokala, Product Manager
- - **Last Updated By/Date** - Salim Hlayel, Principal Product Manager, November 2020